Python Turtle - Lesson 1¶

 Thonny

-To be clear, Python is the language we will use, and we will use Thonny to write it.
-Like using Microsoft Word to write English, we will be using Thonny to write Python.
+Python is the programming language we will use, and Thonny is the program we use to write it.

 Setting up Thonny¶

-Before we look at Thonny’s User Interface (UI), we need to turn on a few features, so our IDEs looks the same.
+Before we look at Thonny’s screen (called the User Interface or UI), we need to turn on a few settings so everyone’s program looks the same.

 The User Interface¶

-The image below shows the Thonny UI parts that you need to know at the start.
-We’ll learn more later.
+The image below shows the main parts of Thonny that you need to know for now.
+We will learn more about it later.

 First Program¶

-For our first program we are going to make a simple program called hello world.
-This is the traditional first program to write.
+For your first program, you will make a simple program called hello world.

 Type the following code into the Code panel: